Last Sacrifice

 Q: What is the main conflict in Last Sacrifice?

-Q: What themes are explored in Last Sacrifice?
+Q: What role does Lissa play in Last Sacrifice?

 Quiz